Updated on: 11/19/2019

 As summer draws near, we all begin to plan weekend trips and days at the beach or park with family pet.
 However, as the temperature warms, so does the danger of dog bites.

 Each year, thousands of people are injured from dog bites.
 In many of those cases, the injuries sustained are worthy of legal compensation for medical bills and other damages.
 Having an experienced dog bite attorney can be valuable in these situations.

 5 Ways Owners Can Prevent Dog Bites

-First of all, carefully select your pet.
-The Seattle area and Washington State as a whole is a very dog friendly region.
-Because of this, it can be easy to see other people with a dog decide you too want one.
+- Carefully select your pet.
+Seattle and Washington State as a whole is a very dog friendly region.
+Because of this, it can be easy to see other people with a dog and decide you want one too.
 However, puppies should not be obtained on impulse.
 Before and after selection, your veterinarian is your best source for information about behavior, health and suitability.

-Third, train your dog.
-The basic commands "sit," "stay," "no," and "come" can be incorporated into fun activities that build a bond of obedience and trust between pets and people.
+- Train your dog.
+The basic commands "sit," "stay," "no," and "come," can be incorporated into fun activities that build a bond of obedience and trust between pets and people.
 Avoid highly excitable games like wrestling or tug-of-war, especially around other people and young children.
 In addition, use a leash in public to ensure you are able to control your dog.

 - Keep your dog healthy.
 Have your dog vaccinated against rabies and preventable infectious diseases.
 Parasite control and other health care are important because how your dog feels directly affects how it behaves.
 Like people, dogs are less likely react negatively to others when they feel healthy and happy.